-PAMS 6321 Human Anatomy II
+PAMS 6321 - Human Anatomy II (3)

 This course is a continuation of Human Anatomy I and is designed to develop an understanding of normal human anatomy with an in-depth examination of anatomical structures and functions.
 Emphasis is placed on the relationship of normal structures and normal variants with clinical correlation to pathology and disease processes.
 Human structural features are taught through demonstration, dissection, cross section, radiographs, MRI and CT scans, and ultrasonography.
 Lectures are complemented by laboratory study of real dissection, prosected cadavers, anatomical models, and 3D anatomic software.
-A regional approach will be used to study the musculoskeletal, head, neck, spine, genitourinary, reproductive, and neuroanatomy.
-ARC-PA Standards, 4th Ed.: B1.01, B1.02, B2.02
+A regional approach will be used to study the osteological and musculoskeletal systems, neck and head, spinal system, brain and cranial nerves, vision, and hearing.

-PAMS 6325 Patient Assessment and Counseling I
+PAMS 6325 - Patient Assessment and Counseling I (3)

-This course teaches the fundamentals of medical history-taking, physical examination, and patient counseling across the lifespan including infant, children, adolescent, adult, and elderly populations.
+This course teaches the fundamentals of medical historytaking, physical examination, and patient counseling across the lifespan including adolescent, adult, and elderly populations.
 Physical examination of the patient is approached using a systematic model.
 Primary skills include performing complete and focused physical examinations, recognizing normal and abnormal findings, developing a diagnostic and treatment plan, counseling patients, medical documentation, and professional conduct.
 This course content builds a foundation for the development of the clinical reasoning skills and problem solving necessary to formulate differential diagnoses.
-The use of common medical databases to access medical literature is also included.
-Students will develop the ability to search, interpret, apply, and cite evidence from medical literature into their medical management plans and patient education.
+Students will use common medical databases to access medical literature in support of medical treatment plans.
 Instruction in counseling in patient education skills is patient centered, culturally sensitive, and focused on helping patients cope with illness, injury, and stress, adhere to prescribed treatment plans, and modify their behaviors to more healthful patterns.
-This course also teaches the knowledge and skills required to provide medical care to patients from culturally diverse populations.
-Instruction related to medical care and diversity prepares students to evaluate their own values and avoid stereotyping.
-It assists them in becoming aware of differing health beliefs, values, and expectations of patients and other health care professionals that can affect communication, decision-making, compliance, and health outcomes.
-This section of the course will focus on patient communication, counseling, determining patient vital signs, and physical examination of the integument, cardiac, and pulmonary systems.
+This course also teaches awareness of differing health beliefs, values, and expectations of patients and other health care professionals that can affect communication, decision-making, compliance, and health outcomes.
+This section of the course will focus on patient communication, counseling, determining patient vital signs, and physical examination of the integument, cardiac, pulmonary, and genitourinary systems.
 Patient presentations, simulations, standardized patients, case studies, role-play, and electronic medical record completion are additional components of this course.